 Imagine if there was a chronic illness that took advantage of and resulted from everything that’s wrong with the way we approach health today.

-Think poor nutrition, lack of access to better nutrition, poverty, inadequate time to exercise, sedentary lifestyles, increasingly stressful workplaces, and more.
+Think of poor nutrition, inadequate time to exercise, sedentary lifestyles, increasingly stressful workplaces, and more.

 Now, imagine that this disease is real—because it very much is.